Sheroz-Akram/EventPlanner/README.md

 - **VITE_BASE_URL:** The base URL for the backend API.
 This should be updated if the API endpoint changes.

-- **VITE_BASE_URL:** A unique tenant identifier in GUID format.
+- **VITE_TENANT_ID:** A unique tenant identifier in GUID format.
 This is crucial for multi-tenancy support.

 Ensure that the TENANT_ID provided is a valid GUID.
 Although no additional information is stored about a tenant, this ID is essential for data segregation.